University and Academic Professionals leave

 Caregiving Leave may be granted for an individual to care for multiple individuals during a one year period, as long as the maximum 80 hours (10 days) of leave has not been used.
 For example, if an employee has used 40 hours of university leave to aid an ill mother, and been granted 40 hours of Caregiver Leave, in the same year the employee may also use an additional 40 hours of university leave to care for a sick child and request Caregiver Leave for another 40 hours.
 If, in the leave year, the employee had been awarded and used 80 hours of Caregiver Leave to care for one’s mother, the employee would not be eligible for additional Caregiver Leave to care for a child during that leave year.

 To the extent it qualifies, leave granted under this category runs concurrently with coverage under the federal Family and Medical Leave Act.

 In order to request this benefit, the employee completes the following steps:

-- Complete Caregiving Leave Request Form (search under VCU HR forms) including obtaining manager signature.
+- Complete the Caregiver Leave Application, including obtaining manager signature.
 (The initial 40 hours must be requested at once.
 The employee must complete another form for any additional leave that is requested.)

-- Complete FMLA Forms (search under VCU HR forms) (Certification issued by a health care provider confirming the serious health condition will be required.)
+- Complete FMLA Forms.
+(Certification issued by a health care provider confirming the serious health condition will be required.)